hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

 ### Lecture Notes

 + The Small-World Phenomenon
-    + The world is small in the sense that “short” paths exists between almost any two people.
+    + The world is small in the sense that “short" paths exists between almost any two people.
     + How short are these paths?
     + How can we measure their length?

 + Milgram Small World Experiment:
     + Set up (1960s)
-        + 296 randomly chosen “starters” asked to forward a letter to a “target” person.
+        + 296 randomly chosen “starters" asked to forward a letter to a “target" person.
         + Target was a stockbroker in Boston.
         + Instructions for starter:
             + Send letter to target if you know him on a first name basis.